cwarden/docs.vagrantup.com/source/v2/provisioning/ansible.html.md

 Out of the box, Ansible can control with multiple systems in your infrastructure at the same time.
 It does this by selecting portions of systems listed in Ansible's inventory INI formatted file, which defaults to being located at `/etc/ansible/hosts`.
-This same file can be used with Vagrant, or the `ansible.inventory_file` option can be specified to direct Vagrant to use an inventory file dedicated to your Vagrant project.
+This same file can be used with Vagrant, or the `ansible.inventory_path` option can be specified to direct Vagrant to use an inventory file dedicated to your Vagrant project.
 Using this option is recommended to avoid accidentally running playbooks against live infrastructure.
 A simple inventory file for use with Vagrant might look like: